wotakumoe/wotaku/mangag.md

 ![Kimi no Kaketeru Tokomo Suki](/static/glossary/manga/oneshot.png)

+### Volume
+ Many manga are initially published in magazines such as [Weekly Shonen Jump](http://www.shonenjump.com/j/index.html).
+If a manga becomes very popular, it can receive a volume release.
+These volumes often include redrawn content, extra chapters, and notes from the mangaka.

 #### Tankoubon
 Tankoubon, in general, is the volume collection of a manga series.
-Many mangas are initially published in magazines such as [Weekly Shonen Jump](http://www.shonenjump.com/j/index.html).
-If a manga becomes very popular, it can receive a volume release.
-These volumes often include redrawn content, extra chapters, and notes from the mangaka.
 Sometimes, Tankoubon collections can feature various works by the mangaka, similar to an anthology.

 ![One Piece](/static/glossary/manga/Tankoubon.webp)